HomeSmartMesh/smart_home_3d_webapp/README.md

 * hold and use 3d slider to adjust the light brightness (lights and groups)
 * hold and control allows to dim light up gradually out of zero without a bang in case of previous dim state was high, and it is possible to jump to previous dim state by switch on with touch or click (other apps dissociate switch on and dimming functions, so that if left at high dim level, you have to switch it on on full brightness first before being able to dim it lower)
 * 3d light bulbs and 3d light brightness vary in sync when controlling the 3d slider (groups slider on exit only)
 * webapp lights kept in sync even when used externally.
-Configurable polling is used (default is 2 sec), event `hue_all_lights` only sent on changes
+Configurable polling is used (default is 2 sec), event `hue_all_lights` only sent on changes (shallow compare)

 ## Hue config in blender